Holger Nielsen

-Holger Louis Nielsen (18 December 1866 in Copenhagen – 26 January 1955 in Hellerup) was a Danish fencer, sport shooter, and athlete.
+Holger Louis Nielsen (18 December 1866 – 26 January 1955) was a Danish fencer, sport shooter, and athlete.
 He competed at the 1896 Summer Olympics in Athens.
-He is probably best known for drawing up the first modern set of rules for the game of handball.
+He is probably best known for drawing up the first set of rules for the game of handball.

 Fencing

 Nielsen's main sport was fencing, in which he competed in the sabre.
 At Athens, Nielsen placed third in the sabre event.
 He split his matches in the five-man, round-robin tournament.
 Nielsen defeated Adolf Schmal and Georgios Iatridis, but lost to Telemachos Karakalos and Ioannis Georgiadis.
-This 2-2 record put Nielsen in third place.
+This 2–2 record put Nielsen in third place.

 Firearms competitions

 In the military rifle event, Nielsen quit the competition after the first day.
 He had shot 20 times out of the full 40, though his score was unknown.
 Nielsen placed fifth in the military pistol event.
 He won a bronze medal in the rapid fire pistol, coming in last of the three shooters that finished the competition.
 His best result of the Games was a surprise silver medal in the free pistol competition; his score of 285 was far behind Sumner Paine's 442 but was sufficient to defeat the other three shooters in the event.
 His scores for each of the five strings of 6 shots were 12, 85, 62, 24, and 100.